visma-meglerfront/slim3-init/README.md

 Make sure to merge your `require`-blocks!

-> :info: Originally this library was written for Slim 3, hence the "3" in Slim3Init.
+> :information_source: Originally this library was written for Slim 3, hence the "3" in Slim3Init.
 Since SlimInit v4.0, its major
 > version corresponds to Slim's major version it is using.
 As a result, SlimInit 4.x uses Slim 4.

 ## Usage